getdozer/dozer/k8/README.md

 ```bash
 minikube mount ParentDir:/data
 ```
-4. Execute the init.sh script
+4. Execute the init.sh script in the scripts folder

 ## Running